top of page

 Who's Dancing the Leads?

-Dancing the lead on June 13 in Stamford will be Philadelphia Ballet principal dancer Oksana Maslova, who made her debut in the ballet as a Connecticut Ballet principal dancer in 2014.
-Making her debut in the role on June 20 in Hartford will be New York City Ballet principal dancer Indiana Woodward.
+Dancing the lead on June 13 in Stamford & June 20 in Hartford will be Philadelphia Ballet principal dancer Oksana Maslova, who made her debut in the ballet as a Connecticut Ballet principal dancer in 2014.

-Ms. Maslova and Woodward appeared as guest artists as Sugar Plum Fairy in Connecticut Ballet’s production of The Nutcracker this past December.
-Joining Maslova in Stamford and Woodward in Hartford will be Philadelphia Ballet principal dancer Sterling Baca, performing the role of Albrecht (and making his Connecticut Ballet debut).
+Ms. Maslova appeared as a guest artist as Sugar Plum Fairy in Connecticut Ballet’s production of The Nutcracker this past December.

 About the Ballet

 A Romantic Era masterpiece, Giselle tells the story of a young woman seduced and betrayed by a nobleman.
-Dying of a broken heart, she joins the ranks of the supernatural Wilis—a sisterhood of female spirits scorned before their wedding day and doomed to rise from the grave, taking their revenge for eternity.
+Dying of a broken heart, she joins the ranks of the supernatural Wilis—a sisterhood of female spirits scorned before their wedding day and doomed to rise from the grave, taking eternal revenge.

 Since its premiere in 1841, Giselle continues to enthrall audiences today, 185 years after its premiere, where it rightly stands as one of the most popular ballets of all time.